 A near miss is an unplanned event in which a worker might have been injured if the circumstances had been slightly different.
 These events have the potential to cause injury, illness, equipment damage, environmental damage, or an interruption to normal operation.
 Examples of near misses include spills without exposure, loss of containment, and any time emergency equipment (e.g. fire extinguisher) is used to prevent damage or injury.

-Reporting is important to not only to document the incident to describe the who, what, when, why or how of what happened but it also raises awareness and engages stakeholders.
-This is an opportunity to open conversation between DRS and the researchers to identify hazards in operations, correct shortcomings or oversights in procedures, and to suggest improvements as needed.
-It also gives an opportunity to share with others the lessons learned to avoid future incidents.
+Reporting is important not only to document the incident to describe the who, what, when, why, or how of what happened but also to raise awareness and engage stakeholders.
+This is an opportunity to open a conversation between DRS and the researchers to identify hazards in operations, correct shortcomings or oversights in procedures, and suggest improvements as needed.
+It also allows sharing with others the lessons learned to avoid future incidents.

 Contact DRS immediately to report any incident or near miss (e.g. “close call”).
 Report to your supervisor.
 Please include where the incident occurred, the type of incident, and if there was an injury or property damage.

 DRS will contact you on all reported incidents and near misses to discuss the specifics of what happened.
-This allows DRS and researchers to identify hazards and risks in operations, suggest improvements in procedures, and detail the lessons learned from the incident.
+This allows DRS and researchers to identify hazards and risks in operations, suggest procedure improvements, and detail the lessons learned from the incident.
 DRS provides the researcher with an Incident Questionnaire and may perform an in-person follow-up interview if necessary.

 In cases of injury, exposure, or property damage, a formal report may be drafted summarizing the events that led to the incident.

-The report seeks to identify and correct root causes of incidents, not find blame.
-This is a collaborative effort between researchers, DRS and other parties that were involved.
-A meaningful investigation requires all members involved in the incident, including Principal Investigators and supervisors, to participate in order to successfully determine the root cause and implement corrective actions.
+The report seeks to identify and correct the root causes of incidents, not find blame.
+This is a collaborative effort between researchers, DRS, and other parties that were involved.
+A meaningful investigation requires all members involved in the incident, including Principal Investigators and supervisors, to participate to determine the root cause and implement corrective actions successfully.

 DRS prepares the report based on information provided by the researchers and Principal Investigator, and if necessary, emergency responders.
-Additional sources of information can be provided by facility managers and unit safety personnel.
+Facility managers and unit safety personnel can provide additional sources of information.
 The final report is provided to those involved in the incident and stakeholders.

 Depending on the nature of the incident, additional reporting will be required.
 DRS will notify the unit when an incident involves any of the following:

-For any work related exposure or injury during an incident, complete the First Report of Injury form within 24 hours and send to the contacts listed on the form.
+For any work-related exposure or injury during an incident, complete the First Report of Injury form within 24 hours and send it to the contacts listed on the form.
 For information regarding Workers Compensation, please see the University Office of Risk Management website.